Now live

 Also registered but not yet fully profiled: DraftKings, theScore Bet, BetRivers, PointsBet, Bally’s, DAZN Bet, BetVictor, Betty, BET99, plus Alberta-based entrants Pure Casino (Indigenous Gaming Partners), River Cree iGaming (Enoch Cree Nation) and Betnova.
 See the full directory.

-When do online casinos become legal in Alberta?
+When did online casinos become legal in Alberta?

-Alberta’s regulated market opens July 13, 2026 under the iGaming Alberta Act.
-From that date, AGLC-registered operators with executed Alberta iGaming Corporation agreements can legally serve Alberta players.
+Alberta’s regulated market opened July 13, 2026 under the iGaming Alberta Act.
+Since that date, AGLC-registered operators with executed Alberta iGaming Corporation agreements can legally serve Alberta players.
 Unregulated operators must cease Alberta activity, with wind-down extensions to October 13, 2026 at the latest.

 What is the legal gambling age in Alberta?